 Offshore wind farm

-Bay of Saint Brieuc wind power project is a 496MW offshore wind farm being developed on the north-west coast of France.
+The 496MW Bay of Saint Brieuc wind power project is located 16.3km off the coast of Saint-Brieuc Bay in Brittany in north-western France.

-The Saint Brieuc wind farm is the first large-scale offshore wind farm in Brittany and one of the biggest commercial-scale offshore wind projects in France.
+The wind farm will be the first large-scale offshore wind farm in Brittany and one of the biggest commercial-scale offshore wind projects in France.

 The project will be fully developed, constructed and operated by Iberdrola’s affiliate Ailes Marines.
 Iberdrola gained 100% ownership of Ailes Marines, following the acquisition of the remaining 30% capital from Avel Vor.

 The offshore wind farm is being developed with an investment of €2.4bn ($2.7bn).
-It will create over 2,000 direct jobs and thousands of indirect jobs.
-The project construction is expected to start in 2021 and the project is scheduled for completion in 2023.
+It will create more than 2,000 direct jobs and thousands of indirect jobs.
+Construction work for the project began in 2021 and is scheduled for completion in 2023.

 With a capacity of 8MW each, the 207m-high turbines will be equipped with direct drive technology, which uses fewer moving parts compared to geared machines.
 The turbine blades will be 82m long with a swept area of 18%.